IngridAtMicrosoft/DocsContent/singlesource/learn/ams/intro/includes/1-introduction.md

  -->
 ## What is the main goal?
-By the end of this session, you'll be able to determine whether Azure Media Services is the right video streaming platform for your company.
+By the end of this session, you'll be able to (TODO)

 <!-- Do **not** include any other content like learning objectives, prerequisites, unit summary, "next unit" lead-in, or references. -->